 Another guest post for you, readers.
 This time, my friend Ben recounts his transition from misogynist to feminist.
 Yes I am happy to call him a feminist; I don’t think one needs to experience a form oppression to disagree with and stand against it.
 Men can be feminists; many are and they’re valuable allies.

 I think this is an important post because it’s from a man who confesses his attitude was wrong, who noticed that, and then changed it over time.
-That doesn’t seem to happen too often and hopefully it might inspire some people, or at least help us to make sense of why people can harbour these common, irrational feelings of hatred.
+That doesn’t seem to happen too often (links at the end, however) and hopefully it might inspire some people, or at least help us to make sense of why people can harbour these common, irrational feelings of hatred.

 What about the men?